 How many veneers should I get?

-1. Look in the mirror and smile as you usually would.
-How big is your smile, and how many teeth show?
+- Look in the mirror and smile as you usually would.
+How big is your smile and how many teeth show?

-2. Do you want overall whiter teeth when you smile?
+- Do you want your teeth to look more white when you smile?

 These points should give you a gauge on the number of veneers you should get; but your dentist should be able to advise better.
 If this is your first time getting veneers, we recommend starting with a conservative amount first since veneers are irreversible.
 You can always choose to get more in the future.

-Lastly, do take note that although veneers last relatively long (up to 15 years), you still have to commit to good oral hygiene habits and be careful of activities that may compromise the longevity of your restorations, such as smoking.
+Lastly, although veneers last relatively long (up to 15 years), you still have to commit to good oral hygiene habits and be careful of activities that may compromise the longevity of your restorations, such as smoking and constantly biting hard food using your front teeth.

 References